betajippity/betajippity.github.io/_posts/2020-12-28-lupine-forest-cabin-art-project.md

 When creating textures from scratch using Substance Painter, as I did for the Shipshape project, PxrSurface's parameterization isn't an issue because Substance Painter has built in export templates to save out textures in PxrSurface's expected parameterization even though Substance Painter uses a standard metallic/basecolor workflow.
 When bringing in existing metallic/basecolor textures though, the above conversion has to be done within the material's node network.
 I had to wire up a small node subnetwork to do this for every single Evermotion material that had metallic, which got really old really quickly.
-At least as of RenderMan 23 (the current version while I was working on this project), RenderMan doesn't have any utility node to do this conversion from metallic/basecolor to PxrSurface's diffuse/specular face/specular edge color paramterization<sup>[2](#2020-12-28-footnote-2)</sup>; such a node would be really helpful!
+At least as of RenderMan 23 (the current version while I was working on this project), RenderMan doesn't have any utility node to do this conversion from metallic/basecolor to PxrSurface's diffuse/specular face/specular edge color paramterization<sup id="2020-12-28-footnote-2-backlink">[2](#2020-12-28-footnote-2)</sup>; such a node would be really helpful!
 Alternatively, a full implementation of the Disney BSDF [[Burley 2015]](https://doi.org/10.1145/2776880.2787670) (as opposed to the reduced-paramter Disney BRDF that is already available) would be useful too since a full implementation of the Disney BSDF would both be able to accept roughness/metallic/basecolor parameterized inputs and provide the full range of abilities that a production-quality shading model needs.

 ## Mist and Atmospherics